 War on the Weeds

-In my post about weeding when you’re overwhelmed I talked about triaging your garden.
-Go through and remove anything going to seed and anything dangerous.
-Time to get rid of the thistles.
+My usual process for weeding my garden is to go through and remove anything going to seed and anything dangerous.
+That means it’s time to get rid of the thistles.

 Take all that stuff and toss it in the fire pit, or the woods or wherever you get rid of your garden waste.